 robots.txtfile--if your blog lives in the root of your site (ie. the blog is the site) and you have created such a file, do not delete it.

 That's the overview of the upgrade process.
 Please continue reading the Detailed Upgrade Instructions.

 Remember, if you do encounter problems, re-read the Instructions below to insure you've followed the proper procedures and consult Troubleshooting: Common Installation Problems.

-If you plan on upgrading across more than two major releases, please consider upgrading incrementally to avoid potential conflicts and minimize the risks of database damage.
-For example, if you plan on upgrading from 2.5 to 4.1, upgrade to 2.7 first, followed by 2.9, then 3.1, and so on.
-Essential, it's okay to skip one release, but never skip TWO when upgrading.
+If you plan on upgrading across more than two major releases, you should consider upgrading incrementally to avoid potential conflicts and minimize the risks of database damage.
+For example, if you plan on upgrading from 2.5 to 4.3.1, upgrade to 2.7 first, followed by 2.9, then 3.1, and so on.
+Essentially, it's okay to skip one release, but never skip TWO when upgrading.

 Older versions of WordPress can be downloaded from the release archive.

-Please note that WordPress 3.7 introduced an easy to use one-button updater which will take you directly to 4.1.
-It is important that you continue to update manually as directed below until you reach two major releases prior to 4.1.
+Please note that WordPress 3.7 introduced an easy to use one-button updater which will take you directly to 4.3.1.
+This update step is safe, and it is possible to one-click update from 3.7 to any later version.

 Perform a backup of your database.
 All of your WordPress data, such as Users, Posts, Pages, Links, and Categories, are stored in your MySQL database.
 Please read Backing Up Your Database for a detailed explanation of this process.

 It is extremely important to back up your database before beginning the upgrade.
 If, for some reason, you find it necessary to revert back to the 'old' version of WordPress, you may have to restore your database from these backups.

 Back up ALL of your files in your WordPress directory and your .htaccess file.
 Typically, this process involves using an FTP program to download ALL your WordPress files from your host to your local computer.
 Please read Backing Up Your WordPress Site for further explanation.